AppSecure-nrw/security-belts/green/test-for-default-credentials.md

 # Test for Default Credentials

+## Activities

-Test for default credentials of users within all used third party components (e.g., application server, database) of your product that are reachable over network.
+- Test for default credentials of users within all used third party components (e.g., application server, database) of your product that are reachable over network.

 ## Benefits